North McCamey to Bearkat - LCRA - Energy, Water, Community North McCamey to Bearkat - LCRA - Energy, Water, Community

 January Public open houses Jan.
 17 (Upton County Community Center), Jan.
 18 (Reagan County Activity Center) and Jan.
 19 (St. Lawrence Parish Hall)

-Spring/Summer Expected filing of application for CCN amendments
+Spring/Summer Filing of application for CCN amendments

 Winter PUC decision and final route determination